Zendro-dev/single-page-app-codegen/README.md

 *keysIn* | String | Name of the cross table

 ## NOTE:
-Be aware that in the case of an association _belongsToMany_ the user is required to describe the cross table used in the field _keysIn_ as a model in its own.
+Be aware that in the case of this type of association the user is required to describe the cross table used in the field _keysIn_ as a model in its own.
 For example, if we have a model `User` and a model `Role` and they are associated in a _manytomany_ way, then we also need to describe the `role_to_user` model:

 ```
 //User model